JoseRoca/AfxNova/docs/COM /CWinHttpRequest Class.md

 Selects a client certificate to send to a Secure Hypertext Transfer Protocol (HTTPS) server.

 ```
-FUNCTION SetClientCertificate (BYREF wszClientCertificate AS WSTRFING) AS HRESULT
+FUNCTION SetClientCertificate (BYREF wszClientCertificate AS WSTRING) AS HRESULT
 ```

 | Parameter  | Description |